Textualize/textual/docs/guide/layout.md

 Widgets are drawn in the order they are yielded from `compose`.
 The first yielded widget appears at the bottom, and widgets yielded after it are stacked on top.

+## Utility containers

+Textual comes with several "container" widgets.
+These are `layout.Vertical`, `layout.Horizontal`, and `layout.Center`.
+Internally, these widgets contain some default CSS containing a `layout` declaration.

+The example below shows how we can combine these containers to create a simple 2x2 grid.
+Inside a single `Horizontal` container, we place two `Vertical` containers.
+In other words, we have a single row containing two columns.

+=== "Output"

+    ```{.textual path="docs/examples/guide/layout/utility_containers.py"}
+    ```

+=== "utility_containers.py"

+    ```python
+    --8<-- "docs/examples/guide/layout/utility_containers.py"
+    ```

+=== "utility_containers.css"

+    ```sass hl_lines="2"
+    --8<-- "docs/examples/guide/layout/utility_containers.css"
+    ```

+You may be tempted to use many levels of nested utility containers in order to build advanced, grid-like layouts.
+However, Textual comes with a more powerful mechanism for achieving this known as _grid layout_, which we'll discuss next.

 ## Grid

 The `grid` layout arranges widgets within a grid.